An Yong-bok: Capture and activities in Japan

 Though the Tottori Domain reported to the shogunate that "Takeshima does not belong to Inaba Province nor Hōki Province.
 There are no other islands belonging to the two states including Takeshima (Ulleungdo) and Matsushima (Liancourt Rocks)," the shogunate did not order a prohibition of Japanese going to Matsushima (Liancourt Rocks).
 In the diplomatic negotiation between Japan (Tsushima Domain) and the Chosun government, they never discussed the Liancourt Rocks.

 In 1696, Ahn visited Japan again.
 According to a Japanese record found in May 2005, the Bafuku is the investigation on An Yong-bok who arrived in Hokishu in May 1696 via the Oki Islands.
 The document has a total of 15 pages.
 The fifth page records An Yong-bok's statement that Jasando (Usando) is Matsushima (松島) The last page records the eight provinces of Korea.
 The document specifically states that Takeshima (竹島 Ulleungdo) and Matsushima (松島 Liancourt Rocks) are part of the Gangwon Province.

 The principal retainer of the Shogunate directed the Tottori Domain to send him away because only the Tsushima Domain has the right to determine matters of diplomacy with Joseon.
 According to the Sukjong Sillok, Ahn testified as follows after he was banished by the Tottori Domain and returned to Joseon.

 I sailed to Ulleung-do and the Usando again with the company of sixteen fishermen, disguised as a naval officer, and clashed again with the Japanese at Ulleung-do.
 The Japanese said they were living on Matsushima and strayed onto Ullungdo while fishing and would return.
 I fulminated at this, demanding to know why the Japanese were living on a Korean island.
-Upon arriving in Japan, I stated to the lord of the Tottori Domain that "though it was confiscated by the Tsushima Doamin, I had held the Tokugawa Shogunate's edict that both islands were Korean possessions before visit.
+Upon arriving in Japan, I stated to the lord of the Tottori Domain that "though it was confiscated by the Tsushima Domain, I had held the Tokugawa Shogunate's edict that both islands were Korean possessions before visit.
 When I declared my intention to appeal to the Kanpaku, for the Shogunates edict to be upheld, the lord of Tsushima Domain came to Tottori and entreated me to stop.